Local Tax Codes

 |

-Check Title | The title of the tax as it will appear on payroll checks.
-Usually, this is a shortened version of the Description.
+Check Title | Enter the name of this tax as it will appear on payroll checks and pay stubs.
+This is the descriptive text employees see, identifying the specific local tax being withheld.
 The limit is 10 characters. |

-Subjective Gross | The type of gross used for this taxation.
+Subjective Gross | Select the type of gross wages used as the tax base for calculating this local tax.
 Valid values:

 |

-Include Medicare Pickup Benefit Amount | Indicates that the payroll calculation process must include the benefit amount as taxable for the local tax calculation for deductions with P - Deduction is a Medicare pickup deduction selected in the Cafeteria Plan field on the Employee tab of the Deduction Table page. |
+Include Medicare Pickup Benefit Amount | Indicates whether to include the Medicare pickup benefit amount as additional gross for local tax calculation for deductions with P - Deduction is a Medicare pickup deduction selected in the Cafeteria Plan field on the Employee tab of the Deduction Table page.
+When this option is selected, the employee's Medicare pickup benefit is added to the taxable gross for this local tax. |

-Original Tax Rate | The tax rate before the reciprocity agreement.
+Original Tax Rate | The original tax rate before any reciprocity agreement is applied.
 This applies if an employee lives in one state and works in another.
-This agreement between the two separate states allows an employee in one state to request an exemption from tax withholding in the state where their job is located. |
+This agreement between the two separate states allows an employee in one state to request an exemption from tax withholding in the state where their job is located.
+This is the full tax rate that would apply if no reciprocity agreement existed between the employee's work and residence localities. |

 Vendor tab